madpiano/2019-432/slides/class12/README.md

 An obvious issue with the Quiz was that it's difficult to describe an effect size.
 I built a document to try to help, which we'll review today.
 It's available [in PDF (as a Tufte Handout)](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class12/class12note.pdf), or [in R Markdown](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class12/class12note.Rmd), and works [with a small data set](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class12/small.csv).

+## Bootstrap Validation

+[This 2014 post by Jonathan Bartlett at The Stats Geek](http://thestatsgeek.com/2014/10/04/adjusting-for-optimismoverfitting-in-measures-of-predictive-ability-using-bootstrapping/) does a great job of explaining the logic behind the bootstrap validation approach that comes with default choices using the `validate` function as applied to an `rms` model fit.

 ## Anscombe's Quartet and "Cheating"

 [Anscombe's Quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) is one of those statistical examples famous enough to have [its own Wikipedia page](https://en.wikipedia.org/wiki/Anscombe%27s_quartet).
 The [anscombe data](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/anscombe.html) come with every installation of R, as part of the `datasets` package.